NoroffFEU/development-platforms/svelte-case-study.md

 - Comparing which framework to pick, if it's a small(er) project, Svelte is great and will run fast but for larger and more complex projects where you (and a team) need to build fast it's a great framework to use due to it's reliability and built in features and tools.

 ## Summary

+Svelte is a open source compiler and component framework that has revolutionised loading times for the end user by fully embracing Server Side Rendering with SvelteKit, it's currently best for smaller and simpler projects and it's easy to learn and get into.

 ### Credits